Andrey Melnichenko (industrialist): EuroChem

 In 2007, he became EuroChem's majority shareholder.
 Earlier, Melnichenko became the chairman of the mineral and chemical company OJSC EuroChem in April 2004.
 When EuroChem was founded, the purchased assets included several nitrogen plants and a phosphate mine with Soviet-era equipment.

 New manufacturing facilities were built in Novomoskovsk, Nevinnomyssk, and Kovdor (including an apatite and shtaffelite ores processing complex).
 EuroChem acquired laboratories in Germany in 2011, which led to the creation of similar facilities in Russia and other countries, which are working on the development of second-generation fertilizers, including advanced slow-release products aimed at reducing the environmental footprint of the agricultural sector.
 EuroChem bought licenses for potash deposits in Volgograd (2005) and Perm (2008), launching plans to develop two large potash industrial plants.
 EuroChem's two potash mines are planning to produce 8 million metric tons of the fertilizer a year, a 10th of current world output.
 According to Bloomberg, "the acquisition of a BASF SE plant in Antwerp by EuroChem for 830 million euros ($930 million) brought in new technologies" for the company.
 BASF sold its fertilizers activities in Antwerp, Belgium, to EuroChem on March 31, 2012.
 In July 2012, EuroChem completed the acquisition of K+S Nitrogen, a company marketing nitrogenous fertilizers with a focus on major customers in agriculture and special crops such as fruits, vegetables and grapes.

 In 2015, EuroChem moved its headquarters to Switzerland for access to the capital markets and international operations.
 It has manufacturing, logistic and distribution facilities in Russia, Belgium, Lithuania, Estonia, China, Germany, Kazakhstan, and the USA.
-EuroChem products are sold in more than 100 countries.
+EuroChem's products are sold in more than 100 countries.
 EuroChem Group has raised funds on the international capital markets.
 In 2016, EuroChem invested in biological crop nutrition company Agrinos for research and development into a new generation of products.
 Elsewhere, EuroChem expanded its distribution network, buying operations in the US, Argentina, Brazil and Hungary.